sean-roberts/perspective-extension/README.md

 ### Disagree with a feedback result?

 As the Perspective team puts it:
->"We created an experiment using Perspective to illustrate when comments might be perceived as “toxic" by others.
-Disagree with the result?
-Please let us know!
-It’s still early days and we will get a lot of things wrong."
+>"It’s still early days and we will get a lot of things wrong."

 So, for now you can not submit feedback from the extension.
 This is in the pipeline, though!